Why Learn Padrino?

 Once you have a solid understanding of Sinatra then you can also already understand the simplest functionality of Padrino.
 This is because Padrino acts as a super-set of Sinatra.

 First, check out the Installation guide to get Padrino setup on your computer through RubyGems.

 Padrino itself is a set of modular extensions for Sinatra.
-These extensions are actually fairly standalone and you can actually use many Padrino modules in your existing Sinatra apps through the Standalone Usage guide.
+These extensions are actually fairly standalone and you can use many Padrino modules in your existing Sinatra apps through the Standalone Usage guide.
 This usage is intended for applications that have already been built that would benefit from a particular aspect of Padrino such as a mailer or view helpers.
-Check out our api docs for more information about the individual modules.
+Check out our API docs for more information about the individual modules.

 If you are able to convert your project to Padrino or start a new application from scratch, we recommend using the full Padrino stack which makes starting a new project much easier.
-The best way to get familiar with Padrino is to first check out the Blog Tutorial which takes you step by step through creating a blog in Padrino with an accompanying screencast.
+The best way to become familiar with Padrino is to first check out the Blog Tutorial which takes you step by step through creating a blog in Padrino with an accompanying screencast.
 You may also want to checkout the Why Padrino (broken) guide to understand the benefits of using Padrino.

 You should also take time to familiarize yourself with the various "components" Padrino allows you to use for your application.
 To make things simple, if you are new to the Ruby community and want to create a Padrino application with a good default set of components, generate your project with this command:

 $ padrino g project my_project -d datamapper -t shoulda -s jquery -e haml -m mocha